IEEE.org | IEEE Xplore Digital Library | IEEE Standards | IEEE Spectrum | More Sites

 Image of a globe superimposed on a city skyline.
 In the foreground, an image of a hand holding a device with the word IoT.

-IoT has a wide range of applications across various industries, including
+IoT has a wide range of applications across various industries, here are some of the application of IoT with examples:

 • Smart homes and home automation